jacobbuck/react-beforeunload/readme.md

 # react-beforeunload

-React component which listens to `beforeunload` on the window when mounted.
+React component and hook which listens to `beforeunload` on the window when mounted.

 ## Usage